 From all the productivity discussion, identify a list of critical areas where productivity improvements would have the greatest impact.
 Order these items by most critical.
 Share the list with your key strategy team and invite feedback.

-It’s vital when making your list to consider which productivity improvements could have the biggest impact on your strategic goals.
+Remember your goals - it’s vital when making your list to consider which productivity improvements could have the biggest impact on your strategic goals.
 For example, there’s no point focusing on your customer service workflow if improvements to your production line could help you achieve your goal of increasing units shipped.

-Step 3: Research and Consider Solutions
+Step 3: Research and consider solutions

 The research phase of your productivity strategy may be an extremely simple process – as you were conducting your productivity audit you may have noticed a familiar pattern across several departments.
 One single solution might solve a range of problems at once.